MakeTotalSense/Flipper-Concert-bracelets/README.md

 Put these files on your flipper to play them.

-I captured a complete flow during a show, which was later segmented into smaller parts at home.
-As a result, I don't have detailed information on each individual frame.
+I captured a 30mins flow during a show, which I would like later to segment into smaller specifics parts.
+For now, I don't have any detailed information about it.

-The known captured frames include:
+The captured frame include:

 * Turn off
 * Blink red